WebberTakken/dev-drive/README.md

 # DEV-Drive
-This repository contains scripts that install various dev tools, using a single command
+Automatically install the tools that are needed for development of web applications, including creating their respective path variables, using a single command

+## Contents
+- PHP (7.1)
+- Composer (latest)
+- Symfony installer (latest)

 ## Usage
-1. Clone this folder into any folder, **except directly into your local drive root**.
+1. Clone repository
-2. Then run the following command
+2. Run command
 ```
 $ install
 ```